hazlolabs/hazlolabs/content/pages/index.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    title: >-
-      HAZLO LABS can take your startup from idea to revenuE & BEYOND with our unique investment, incubation and acceleration approach.
+    title: ARe YOU READY to take your startup from idea to revenuE & BEYOND?
     subtitle: >-
       While cash flow is critical in the early stages of any business, not all money is the same.
 You need people who understand and believe in your